GrybosKamil/live-chat/README.md

 This is a simple live chat application built using React, NodeJS, Express and Socket.IO for real-time communication on the backend.

+## Live Demo

+You can see a live demo of the application running at [www.live-chat.gryboskamil.com](http://www.live-chat.gryboskamil.com).

 ## Project Structure

 ```